Santosh-Gupta/Arxiv-Manatee-PublicUpdates/ReadMe.md

 ### DataSet

 2nd dataset is in process of being created.
+I uploaded the code I used to create the dataset from the Semantic Scholar corpus to this repo.

 Dataset design is inspired by this paper https://arxiv.org/abs/1905.07695 Structured Summarization of Academic Publications , by Alexios Gidiotis, Grigorios Tsoumakas.
 The data set they have created is a reserach paper sectional summarizar, which is exactly I am working on!
 The dataset design is they use papers with structured abstracts (so each abstract has a Intro, Background, Methods, Results, Conclusion, etc. section), and use each section of the structured abstract to act as a summary for the corresponding main section of the paper.

 There are several differences between the dataset they have released and the one I will release sometime this week: